dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 ---
 layout: post
-title: Reducing  inheritance ( and code) with Type Safety using Namspaces
+title: Reducing  inheritance ( and code) with Type Safety using Namespaces
-date: 2018-01-01T00:00:00.000Z
+date: 2018-01-01 00:00:00
 ---

 # Reducing  inheritance ( and code) with Type Safety using Namespaces